-Inspired by the client’s brief for a minimalist, tranquil residence hidden away from the surrounding city, Modscape created an extension that would increase natural light and fresh air entering the house, while providing an open living area and intimate master retreat above.
+Inspired by the client’s brief for a minimalist, tranquil residence hidden away from the surrounding city, Modscape created a home that would be filled with natural light and fresh air, while providing an open living area and intimate master retreat above.

 Sited on a busy street, the home and its rear courtyard provide a quiet haven for the residents.